pnp/List-Formatting/column-samples/text-strikethrough/README.md

 ## Summary
 Classic task lists add a strikethrough style to the task name when the task is marked as completed.
 This sample shows how to achieve this in a modern list view.

+> If this is NOT the title field, then the `ms-fontColor-neutralPrimary` class can be removed to ensure styles match.

 ![screenshot of the sample](./screenshot.png)

 ## View requirements